 If you asked Zarah Frayn about the scariest thing that had ever happened to her she could tell you without thinking but wouldn’t.
-It had happened the month after marrying Jack.
+It had happened the month after marrying Blake.
 She hadn’t thought of it in all these years.
 As though the divorce had suddenly opened her to thoughts like that again, or to people who would ask that kind of question.
 It’s true she wouldn’t have thought of it otherwise.
 Not now.
 If it was a flirtation it was a funny way to flirt, she thought.
 Was he trying to scare her?
 His English was weakly accented, but she didn’t think he was foreign.
 He’d just been here too long.

 She saw the answer to his question without answering it.
 It’s amazing how many thoughts you can have while putting a glass to your lips.
 How many pictures you can see.
-She had been married to Jack for a month, living happily in the rented house in Minneapolis, near the lake.
+She had been married to Blake for a month, living happily in the rented house in Minneapolis, near the lake.

-In the summer you could hear the people on the sailboats talking loudly over music through the screen door to the back porch that Jack had converted into what he’d called his study.
+In the summer you could hear the people on the sailboats talking loudly over music through the screen door to the back porch that Blake had converted into what he’d called his study.
 Studying what?
 Two sides of the porch were weird old windows with busted cranks they hadn’t found screens for in the cellar or attic or in the garage and they hadn’t had the time or money to get new ones from the hardware store.
 You could only angle the windows slightly open and the problem was that mosquitoes came in.
 When it was stormy you couldn’t open the porch windows at all because the wind pushed them all open, inwards, leaving the porch entirely naked to the elements, leaves and twigs and everything else all over the rough wood of the floor.

 Being newlyweds was their excuse, at first, for not getting screens but they still didn’t have time or much money, eleven years later, when they finally called it quits.
 It could get pretty hot on the porch but the air conditioning from the kitchen helped to keep it pleasant during the day, with the shade from all the trees an additional help.
 They usually wouldn’t use the air conditioning in the evening, which is when you could sometimes hear the people on the sailboats drifting by on the dark lake chatting around their mild and orderly music.
-If the music was jazz, which it was sometimes, it reminded her to wonder why Jack refused to listen to jazz while they were having sex.
+If the music was jazz, which it was sometimes, it reminded her to wonder why Blake refused to listen to jazz while they were having sex.

 She was on the couch on the porch, not really reclining and not really sitting up, with a magazine, it must have been a Vogue, the bare bulb in the slanted ceiling of the porch kind of hurting her eyes.
 Sometimes it hurt her eyes and sometimes it didn’t.
 It depended on where she sat in relation to the bulb but she felt too lazy, she remembers, to get up and simply cross the porch to the overstuffed chair in the corner that it was better for her eyes, in the evening, to read in.
 Also, the chair smelled slightly old.
 She looked up from the magazine at the chair, several times, as though to go to it by thought alone or as if someone was sitting in it.
 She looked up at least half a dozen times while flipping the pages of the Vogue.